-CDs, or certificates of deposits, are among the lowest-risk investments out there.
+CDs, or certificates of deposit, are among the lowest-risk investments.
 You agree to let a bank or financial institution hold onto your money in exchange for a guaranteed interest rate.

 Where Do I Start Investing?

-The best way to start investing depends on your financial goals, as well as how much money you can afford to invest.
+The best place to start investing depends on your financial goals, as well as how much money you can afford to invest.

 Your Employer’s Retirement Plan

-Your plan will probably offer you several curated investment options to choose from, consisting primarily of mutual funds and ETFs.
-(You typically can’t use your 401(k) to invest in stocks and bonds for individual companies.)
+Your 401(k) plan will likely offer a handful of investment choices based on your target retirement date, mostly mutual funds and ETFs.
+You typically can’t use your 401(k) to invest in individual stocks and bonds.